helium/HIP/0022-diy-concentrators.md

 [success-metrics]: #success-metrics

-If this HIP is successful, we should see the continued proliferation of a variety of gateways on the network while also increasing trust in POC reports.in anti-gaming strategies.
+If this HIP is successful, we should see the continued proliferation of a variety of gateways on the network while also increasing trust in POC reports.